Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Creating a game extension.md

 *The majority of mods have the .pak files on the root level of the mod archive, however, some mod archives contain variants or are structured in different ways.*

 # Creating your extension
 A basic game extension consists of 3 files an info file, a game image and a javascript file.
 First, we will need a folder for our extension.
-If you're using a regular installation of Vortex, navigate to `AppData\Roaming\Vortex\plugins`.
-If you're using a Github repository, you can create this folder at `vortex\extensions\games`.
-For consistency, give your folder the same name as your game with no spaces, prefixed with "game-" e.g. "game-bloodstainedritualofthenight".
-Now, open this folder and we're ready to get set up.
+If you're using a regular installation of Vortex, navigate to `%AppData%\Vortex\plugins` (you can type this into windows explorer, %AppData% gets replaced with c:\Users\<account name>\AppData\Roaming).

-ℹ️ The `AppData\Roaming\Vortex\plugins` folder is meant to only hold custom extensions written by the community, in-development extensions, and/or updates for bundled Vortex plugins.
-The default location for game extensions that are bundled with the Vortex installer is `C:\Program Files\Black Tree Gaming Ltd\Vortex\resources\app.asar.unpacked\bundledPlugins`, it's highly advised you do not tamper with the bundled game extensions (Vortex will inform you on start-up if it detects any changes).
+ℹ️ The `%AppData%\Vortex\plugins` folder is meant to only hold custom extensions written by the community, in-development extensions, and/or updates for bundled Vortex plugins.
+The location of game extensions that are bundled with the Vortex installer is `C:\Program Files\Black Tree Gaming Ltd\Vortex\resources\app.asar.unpacked\bundledPlugins`, it's highly advised you do not tamper with the bundled game extensions (Vortex will inform you on start-up if it detects any changes).

 For the game image, we recommend using an image similar to the game art used by the Nexus Mods website.
-Just ensure it's the same ratio as the other images inside Vortex (e.g. 640x360).
-It's also important that you name it "gameart", as this will help us find it later.
+Just ensure it has an aspect ratio of 16/9 (they will be rendered at 256/144 in the default theme).
+You should also name it "gameart.jpg", as this will help us find it later.

 > To avoid confusion, please use the same exact image that you are using as the gameart for the mod page on Nexus Mods.
 Vortex will pull the mod page's primary image to display as game art in the app itself until the extension has been downloaded by the user.
 {.is-info}